 With age comes wisdom, as well as certain tax breaks.
 While seniors often face lower income and higher expenses (think health care and assisted living), there are also numerous federal and state rules aimed at easing their tax burden.
+Many seniors have questions about the new Tax Cuts and Jobs Act and how it will affect them.
+While there are some changes, for the most part, low- to middle-income seniors will not be affected; the cuts will mostly go to upper income retirees.
 Here are some tax breaks to remember during the golden years.

-People who take the standard deduction on their federal tax returns instead of itemizing enjoy a little bump in that line item when they turn 65.
+The standard deduction will nearly double in 2018.
+This means that for about 94 percent of Americans, the standard deduction will make it no longer beneficial to itemize.
+For the 2017 tax year, however, the standard deduction will remain at $6,350 for singles, and $12,700 for couples.
+Seniors still get a bit of a bump.
 Single taxpayers 65 and older can deduct an additional $1,550; for couples, the increase is $1,250 if one spouse is 65 or older and $2,500 if both spouses are at least 65.

 Every state has some sort of property-tax benefit for seniors (often referred to as a homestead exemption), although the eligibility age varies.
 Six states have programs that freeze property taxes completely for seniors, and 10 limit how much a property's tax value can increase.
 Also, the homestead exemption can be larger when a homeowner reaches a certain age.
 (The larger the exemption, the lower the tax.)
 In Colorado, seniors 65 and older can exempt up to 50 percent of their residence's first $200,000 in value.
 In Alabama, taxpayers 65 and older are exempt from property tax.
 In several states -- Connecticut, Pennsylvania, and Rhode Island, for example -- property taxes and freezes are determined by local governments, not the state.